eiei7/Social-Media-1.0-Complete/README.md

 # Social-Media-1.0-Complete

 ## 👉Introduction
 Social Media 1.0 is a full stack web application which depends on MySQL, ExpressJS, React, and NodeJS technologies.

+It has been deployed on the Netlify, here is the link of the website👉 https://63903b7d042b404f50a5a69b--chipper-malabi-72c573.netlify.app/
+However, the items won't give any reaction when you click them.
+It can only work on my local device (because of server part haven't been deployed).

 ### 🧾File Structure
     Social Media 1.0